 Hold active Child’s Pose for 1 minute, Standing Forward Fold for 2 minutes, and Cat-Cow for 2 minutes.
 Add 2 minutes of a chest stretch.
 This is the inverse of how we normally sit at work, so it can help reverse poor alignment and ward off back pain.
 Do this morning and night.

 How to do it:

-- Start on your knees so that you’re sitting on your heels.
+- Start by standing.
 If you have joint pain, sit on your butt with your legs stretched out in front of you.